Questfall/docs/mining/crafting.md

 ### Spell Books

-Each spell has 6 levels of power corresponding to the tiers of **Spell Books**.
+Each spell has six levels of power corresponding to the tiers of **Spell Books**.
 The power of spells increases exponentially with the tiers.

 To upgrade the spell books tier, users need to merge 5 books of the same type and rarity for one higher-tier book.